han-kwang/covid19/README.txt

 In Windows, you can download master.zip from the web browser and do the other steps from a Git bash shell.

+If you have questions, you can contact me via Twitter: @hk_nien.